FTP file delivery

-The new service does not include a website to browse and download files.
-If you have been using the website in the past, you will need FTP client software (or FTP-capable scripting).
-See below for more info.
+- Our new service does not include a website to browse and download files; you will need FTP client software or FTP-capable scripting – see below for more info.

-You will only be able to connect over secure protocols, SFTP or FTPS.
-Plain unsecured FTP will not be available.
+- We only support secure protocols: SFTP or FTPS.
+Plain, unsecured FTP is not available.

 NB: Mediality makes no recommendations regarding the choice of client software.
 There are many resources on the internet regarding choice of software.